Occlusion-Aware 3D Hand-Object Pose Estimation with Masked AutoEncoders: Method

 where $\prod$ denotes the sequential decoding operations that generate multi-scale feature maps and reconstruct the complete image.

 To enforce accurate reconstruction, we employ the mean squared error loss to supervise the predicted image \( \hat{I} \) against the ground-truth image \( I \):

 where \( \mathbb{P} \) denotes the total number of pixels.
 This loss ensures that the reconstructed image preserves structural consistency with the ground truth.
 This encoder-decoder framework not only enhances the understanding of hand-object interaction regions but also significantly improves occlusion awareness.
-The visualization result of the reconstructed image is shown in Fig. \ref{fig3}.
-Our method demonstrates strong reconstruction robustness under severe occlusions, effectively preserving the spatial relationships between the hand and object while recovering interaction regions with clear structural consistency.
+The visualization results of the masking and reconstructed images are shown in Fig.~\ref{fig3}.
+Our target-focused masking strategy effectively covers a wide range of occlusion types commonly encountered in real-world hand-object interactions, encompassing both fine-grained occlusions (e.g., fingertips) and large-area occlusions (e.g., palms or objects).
+Meanwhile, our method demonstrates strong reconstruction robustness under severe occlusions, effectively preserving the spatial relationships between the hand and object while recovering interaction regions with clear structural consistency.